Scoobydoo181/Senior-Project-Fall-2022/README.md

 #### Running the Program

 > Note: we have opted to use peotry as our dependency manager for its simplicity and consistency.
 Poetry creates a virtual environment with all of the dependencies installed in that environment.
 To get IDE suggestions and autocomplete, you will have to point your editor to the poetry virtual environment created for the project.
-For more information about pipenv, see their [website](https://python-poetry.org/).
+For more information about poetry, see their [website](https://python-poetry.org/).

 1. Make sure you are on Python `v3.9.13`.
 2. Install our dependency & virtual environment manager poetry by following the instructions on [their website](https://python-poetry.org/docs/#installation).